mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 * Pull data from a database
     and show an individual record
     to the user
-    (e.g., a webpage to see facts about an individual movie).
+    (e.g., a webpage to see facts about a particular movie).
 * Pull data from a database
     and show information
     from a collection of records